Peat: Peatlands distribution

 Peat deposits are found in many places around the world, including northern Europe and North America.
 The North American peat deposits are principally found in Canada and the Northern United States.
-Some of the world's largest peatlands include the West Siberian Lowland, the Hudson Bay Lowlands, and the Mackenzie River Valley.
+Some of the world's largest peatlands include the West Siberian Lowland, the Hudson Bay Lowlands and the Mackenzie River Valley.

 There is less peat in the Southern Hemisphere, in part because there is less land.
-That said, the world's largest tropical peatland is located in Africa (the Democratic Republic of Congo).
+The world's largest tropical peatland is located in Africa (the Democratic Republic of Congo).
 In addition, the vast Magellanic Moorland in South America (Southern Patagonia/Tierra del Fuego) is an extensive peat-dominated landscape.
-Peat can be found in New Zealand, Kerguelen, the Falkland Islands, and Indonesia (Kalimantan [Sungai Putri, Danau Siawan, Sungai Tolak], Rasau Jaya (West Kalimantan), and Sumatra).
+Peat can be found in New Zealand, Kerguelen, the Falkland Islands and Indonesia (Kalimantan [Sungai Putri, Danau Siawan, Sungai Tolak], Rasau Jaya (West Kalimantan) and Sumatra).
 Indonesia has more tropical peatlands and mangrove forests than any other nation on earth, but Indonesia is losing wetlands by 100000 ha per year.
+A catalog of the peat research collection at the University of Minnesota Duluth provides references to research on worldwide peat and peatlands.

 About 7% of all peatlands have been exploited for agriculture and forestry.
 Under certain conditions, peat will turn into lignite coal over geologic periods of time.